TheThor/equal-experts-shopping-cart/README.md

+# Notes from me
+This test was done for Equal Experts.
+They weren't happy about the tests, but they do respect the the behavioural aspects of TDD.
+All the tests were done with great care.
+It's very loose from implementation details.

+I do think that in this kind of project, Unit Testing might not be suitable, though.
+I do think Integration Testing would be the only requirement, but I still did Unit and Integration to differentiate both.

+I've used the standard MSTest framework, which is not the standard for me, but it sufficed for the requirements.
+I've used Moq, and I haven't update myself on the current status of the [drama](https://dev.to/pbouillon/the-moq-gate-you-either-die-a-hero-8).

+I didn't concern myself with using dotnet as it should (like injecting the HTTP Factory for the requests the proper way) because this was supposed to be a very basic module of code.

+I've tried to create rich domain models, and didn't went overhead with getting validation done in a more generic way.
+I don't think it was needed as base example.

+The way to check the functionality is to go to the bottom of the page.
+For now, the EE github API URL works (as of the date of this push) but I can probably replace it in the future with my own static json docs (saved in API JSONs folder for this commit).

+If you have questions, feel free to contact me.

 # Instructions for the assignment
 1. Clone this repository on your machine.
 1. Use your IDE of choice to complete the assignment.